 The PenFed Platinum Rewards Visa Signature® Card earns 5x points on gas paid at the pump and EV charging stations.
-You also earn 3x points on supermarket (including most Target and Walmart locations), restaurants, and TV, radio, cable, streaming services.
+You also earn 3x points on supermarkets (including most Target and Walmart locations), restaurants, and TV, radio, cable, and streaming services.
 Non-bonus purchases earn 1x point per $1.

 There isn’t an annual fee for this card and its point redemption options are for award travel, gift cards, and shopping credits.